susam/gitpr/README.md

 ### Work on Pull Request
-Work on a new pull request in a new topic branch and commit to your fork.
+Work on a new pull request in a new topic branch and commit it to your fork.
 Remember to use a meaningful name instead of `TOPIC-BRANCH` in the commands below.